Campbell Clayton-Greene

-Campbell Clayton-Greene (born 26 March 1967) is a former New Zealand rower.
+Campbell I. Clayton-Greene (born 26 March 1967) is a former New Zealand rower.
 He represented New Zealand at the 1988 Summer Olympics in the coxless four in a team with Geoff Cotter, Bill Coventry, and Neil Gibson, where they came seventh.
 At the 1989 World Rowing Championships at Bled, Yugoslavia, he won a Bronze in the men's four with Ian Wright, Alastair Mackintosh, and Bill Coventry.